Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Method

 \subsection{Targeted Adversarial Oracle}

 Upon elucidating the maximization of victim policy deviations through unilateral influence, it remains crucial to ensure that victims are guided toward an optimal target.
 Merely deviating the victim policy arbitrarily or in the direction of a locally inferior case does not guarantee a globally worst-case failure for c-MARL.
-To enhance attack capability, it is necessary to ascertain globally worst target actions for victims and subsequently steer each victim toward its target $\mathcal{D}$ (Eqn. \ref{eqn:unilateral}) using the proposed unilateral influence approach.
+To enhance attack capability, it is necessary to ascertain globally worst target actions for victims and subsequently steer each victim towards its target $\mathcal{D}$ (Eqn. \ref{eqn:unilateral}) using the proposed unilateral influence approach.
 Consequently, we introduce a reinforcement learning agent that learns these jointly worst target actions by co-adapting its policy with the attacker in a trial-and-error process.

-To accomplish the targeted attack objective, we introduce the \emph{Targeted Adversarial Oracle (TAO)}, a reinforcement learning agent $\pi_\psi$ parameterized by $\psi$, which guides the attacker in unilaterally influencing each victim toward a targeted local policy.
-When all victims are influenced in this manner, they collectively form a worst-case scenario for cooperative agents.
-We denote the action and policy used by TAO as $\tau$.
+To accomplish the targeted attack objective, we introduce the \emph{Targeted Adversarial Oracle (TAO)}, a reinforcement learning agent $\pi^\tau$ that guides the attacker to influence each victim toward their globally worst-case direction.
+To achieve this, TAO use global state as input, and is used to guide the attacker \emph{only} in training.
+During execution, the attacker acts on its own without the guidance of TAO.
 As an RL agent, TAO adjusts to the current perturbation budget of the adversary through a trial-and-error process: if the adversary can significantly impact victim policies, TAO can generate the target more aggressively, directing victims to undertake riskier actions, thus achieving greater attack capability; conversely, if the adversary has limited influence on victims, TAO strives to introduce minor yet effective perturbations to victims, which is feasible under the current perturbation budget.
 Analogous to the attacker, TAO's objective is to maximize the adversary's goal.
-Consequently, we train TAO's policy to optimize the accumulated adversarial reward $r^\alpha$ utilizing proximal policy optimization (PPO) \cite{schulman2017ppo}:
+We define the following Bellman operator $\mathcal{B}^{\tau}$ to update the value function of TAO: